Open Canada Cup: Competition format

-Originally the format of the competition was organized into a group stage with the two top teams advancing to the semifinals, and a final match to decide the champion in September.
+Originally, the format of the competition was organized into a group stage with the two top teams advancing to the semifinals and a final match to decide the champion in September.
 The arrangement of teams for the group stages was determined by the geographical locations of the clubs to accommodate the travel distances.
-In 2002, the format was revised with the introduction of a qualifying round with a home and away two-game series followed by a quarterfinal, semifinal, and championship final round.
+In 2002, the format was revised with the introduction of a qualifying round with a home and away two-game series, followed by a quarterfinal, semifinal, and championship final round.
 While the hosting club was granted a wildcard privilege.
-When the tournament transitioned into an open cup competition the first round consisted of amateur league clubs.
-CSL and later USL clubs entered play into the second round.
+When the tournament transitioned into an open cup competition, the first round consisted of amateur league clubs.
+CSL and later USL clubs entered play in the second round.

-When the competition expanded westward British Columbia teams held separate qualifying matches through the British Columbia Provincial Soccer Championship. where the champion received a bye into the semifinals.
-Traditionally the schedule of the tournament revolved around the summer holiday long weekends.
-The opening round was played around Victoria Day the second round during Canada Day, and the quarterfinals on the Civic Holiday weekend.
-While the tournament would conclude during the Labour Day long weekend.
+When the competition expanded westward, British Columbia teams held separate qualifying matches through the British Columbia Provincial Soccer Championship, where the champion received a bye into the semifinals.
+Traditionally, the schedule of the tournament revolved around the summer holiday long weekends.
+The opening round was played around Victoria Day, the second round during Canada Day, the quarterfinals on Civic Holiday weekend, and the tournament would conclude during the Labour Day long weekend.
 The matches were generally decided on a one-legged tie that lasted 90 minutes plus any additional stoppage time.
-Drawn matches went directly to extra time, and if necessary to a penalty shootout.
+Drawn matches went directly to extra time, and if necessary, they went to a penalty shootout.